jaredly/jerd/docs/Roadmap.md

 - [ ] when printing a lambda, if the body is another lambda, we don't really need to print the return type.
 We can just infer it, right?

+## Loose ends!

+- I'm not printing term annotations anymore, and that will break re-parsing of recursive dealios.
+Need to infer the annotation from the lambda declaration.